lrheault/polmeth2020/_pages/apply.md

 Once on the Cambridge website, click "Abstract Submission" to proceed.
 The deadline is **March 15, 2020**.

-## Call for Proposals
+## PolMeth XXXVII Call for Proposals

-Dear colleagues,

 We are pleased to announce that the 37th Annual Meeting of the Society for Political Methodology (PolMeth XXXVII) is now accepting proposals.
-The meeting will be hosted by the University of Toronto and will take place on July 16-18, 2020.
+The meeting will be hosted by the University of Toronto and will take place from July 16 to July 18, 2020.

 This year, we are continuing the format from the previous two meetings: